Virginia State Route 33: West Point to Stingray Point

 SR 33 becomes a divided highway again in Mattaponi just east of the river, then passes through Snow Hill and Shacklefords, where the highway becomes concurrent with SR 14 (The Trail), the main north–south highway of King and Queen County.
 The two highways split at Shacklefords Fork; from there, SR 33 continues east into Gloucester County as Lewis Puller Memorial Highway, named for the decorated United States Marine Corps officer Chesty Puller.
 At Glenns, the state highway turns north to run concurrently with US 17 (George Washington Memorial Highway); the roadway continues east as SR 198 (Glenns Road).
 The two highways cross Dragon Swamp, a tributary of the Piankatank River, into Middlesex County and diverge just south of Saluda.
-SR 33 runs concurrently with U.S. Route 17 Business on two-lane Gloucester Road to the center of the unincorporated town, where the state highway turns east onto School Street.
+SR 33 runs concurrently with U.S. Route 17 Business on the two-lane Gloucester Road to the center of the unincorporated town, where the state highway turns east onto School Street.

-At the east end of Saluda, SR 33 becomes expands to a four-lane divided highway and meets the southern end of SR 227 (Urbanna Road) at Cooks Corner.
+At the east end of Saluda, SR 33 expands to a four-lane divided highway yet again and meets the southern end of SR 227 (Urbanna Road) at Cooks Corner.
 Just east of its intersection with SR 3 (Greys Point Road) in the community of Topping, SR 33 reduces to two lanes for the remainder of its course.
 SR 33 and SR 3 head southeast together to their split in Hartfield.
-SR 33 continues east through Deltaville to the eastern end of the peninsula between the Rappahahhock and Piankatank Rivers at Stingray Point.
+SR 33 continues east through Deltaville to the eastern end of the peninsula between the Rappahannock and Piankatank Rivers at Stingray Point.
 At Pocahontas Avenue, SR 33 makes a right-angle turn southeast along a narrow road to its terminus at Chesapeake Boulevard on the shore of the Chesapeake Bay.